Aleksej10/cyrillic/README.md

 #synopsis
-    cir [option]...[file]
+    cyr [-f FILE] [-h] [-i] [-n PATH] [-o FILE]

 #description
-    converts plain ascii text to unicode cyrillic. if no file given it uses standard input.
+    converts plain ascii text to unicode cyrillic.

+#options
     -f FILE
-        specify file to read
+        specify file to read. reads from standard input by default.
-    -o FILE
-        specify output file
-        if this option is permitted it uses standard output -i
+    -h
+        display this help and exit
+    -i
         edit file in place
     -n PATH
-        path to nets
-        if this option is permitted it looks for the nets in current directory -h
+        path to nets. looks for the nets in current dir by default.
-        display this help and exit
+    -o FILE
+        specify output file. writes to standard output by default.